millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide300.md

     -   Select **Oracle Cloud Storage** as source for the data load

-    -   Enter the URL of channels.csv as the file to load.
-You constructed the URL in STEP 6.
-In this example, it is: https://swiftobjectstorage.us-ashburn-1.oraclecloud.com/v1/dwcsdemo/DEMO\_DATA/channels.csv
+    -   Enter the URL of **channels.csv** as the file to load.
+You constructed the URL in STEP 6 Construct the URLs of the Files on Your OCI Object Storage.
+Your URL might be different from that shown in this example.
+In this example, the URL is:

+        https://swiftobjectstorage.us-ashburn-1.oraclecloud.com/v1/dwcsdemo/DEMO\_DATA/channels.csv

     -   Select the Credential you previously created for authentication with the Object Store, **OBJ\_STORE\_CRED**